zouharvi/mff-student/speech_recognition_generation/notes_exam.md

-### Overview and summary of important topics taught at NPFL038, Fundamentals of Speech Recognition and Generation
+### Overview and summary of important topics taught
+### NPFL038, Fundamentals of Speech Recognition and Generation
 ### Vilém Zouhar, January 2020

 $\vspace{1cm}$